Thibaut5599/Analysis_Prices_Stocks_VS_Revenues_of_Companies/README.md

 - Data Visualization : Open Project_StockData.ipynb to view the evolution of Share Price with Revenue over time.

 ## Authors
-Project by Joseph Santarcangelo (IBM), carried out by Thibaut LANNERS.
+Project designed by Joseph Santarcangelo (IBM), carried out by Thibaut LANNERS.